RubixML/Housing/README.md

 ## Tutorial

 ### Introduction
 [Kaggle](https://www.kaggle.com) is a platform that allows you to test your data science skills by engaging with contests.
 This tutorial is designed to walk you through a regression problem in Rubix ML using the Kaggle housing prices challenge as an example.
-We are given a training set consisting of 1460 labeled samples that we'll use to train the learner and 1459 unlabeled samples for making predictions.
+We are given a training set consisting of 1,460 labeled samples that we'll use to train the learner and 1,459 unlabeled samples for making predictions.
 Each sample contains a heterogeneous mix of categorical and continuous data types.
 Our goal is to build an estimator that correctly predicts the sale price of a house.
 We'll choose [Gradient Boost](https://docs.rubixml.com/en/latest/regressors/gradient-boost.html) as our estimator since it is capable of handling both data categorical and continuous data types at once.

 > **Note:** The source code for this example can be found in the [train.php](https://github.com/RubixML/Housing/blob/master/train.php) file in project root.

 ### Extracting the Data
 The data are given to us in two separate CSV files - `dataset.csv` which has labels for training and `unknown.csv` for predicting.
 Each feature column is denoted by a title in the CSV header which we'll use to identify the column.
-The PHP League's [CSV Reader](https://csv.thephpleague.com/) will assist us in extracting the data from file.
+The PHP League's [CSV Reader](https://csv.thephpleague.com/) will assist us in extracting the data from the file.

 ```php
 use League\Csv\Reader;